twin-cities-startup-week/tcsw-session-submission-and-voting/README.md

 4. Run `npm run server` and `npm run client`
 5. Navigate to `localhost:3000` and voila!

+## Setting up Google Auth

+In order to use Google Auth, a `GOOGLE CLIENT ID` and `GOOGLE CLIENT SECRET` must be added to your .env file.

+1. Create a Google Cloud Project Account: https://console.cloud.google.com/
+2. Create an account with one of your email accounts and agree to terms of service.
+3. In the left hand menu, click `APIs and Services`
+4. Click `OAuth and Consent` Screen
+5. Click `Create Project` on the right hand side.
+6. Name your project (Session Selector)
+7. Click `external` under `user type`
+8.

 ## Technologies Used
 - Javascript, HTML, CSS, Material UI, React, Redux, Redux Sagas, Express, Node, PostgreSQL, Google OAuth